WestwoodRobotics/ftc.westwoodrobots.org/src/pages/outreach/awards.md

 - Includes plans to develop skills among team members

 ### Connect Award
-This award is earned by displaying a strong show of aquiring new skills, networking, and outreach.
+This award is earned by displaying a strong show of acquiring new skills, networking, and outreach.

 #### Requirements:
 - Portfolio contains team plan (should be connected to outreach)